Hamberthm/esp32-bt2ps2/README.md

 After PS/2 init, the module scans for nearby Bluetooth and BLE devices.
 If the last bonded keyboard is in range, it will try to connect to it using the keys stored on the NVS flash, so no pairing is needed for every connection.
 If it doesn't detect a previously bonded device, it will try to connect to the nearest keyboard in pairing mode.
 If both processes fail, it will wait one second and scan again until it finds anything.

+IMPORTANT: Is recommended to do the pairing to the keyboard BEFORE connecing the board to a PS/2 port.
+For this, connect a charger or power bank to the ESP's USB port.

 ### >> BLE KEYBOARD PAIRING:
 Set keyboard in pairing mode and power on the board.
 No code entry required.